rust-lang/rfcs/text/0000-msrv-resolver.md

 it was able to drop the large [is-terminal](https://crates.io/crates/is-terminal) dependency, [cutting the build time from 6s to 3s](https://github.com/rosetta-rs/argparse-rosetta-rs/commit/378cd2c30679afdf9b9843dbadea3e8951090809).
-So if we can find a solution that allows maintainers to move forward, helping users more the edge, while not impacting users on older rust version, would be a big help.
+So if we can find a solution that allows maintainers to move forward, helping users more on the edge, while not impacting users on older rust version, would be a big help.

 The sooner we improve the status quo, the better, as it can take years for these changes to percolate out to those exclusively developing with an older Rust version (in contrast with the example above).
+This delay can be reduced somewhat if a newer development version can be used without upgrading the MSRV.

 In solving this, we need to keep in mind
 - Users need to be aware when they are on old versions for evaluating security risk and when debugging issues